pkielblock/pkielblock/README.md

 # Hi there 👋

 * ▶️ I'm Pedro, a back-end developer.
-Currently Systems Analyst @ ReTHINKINGWorks!
+Currently Systems Analyst @ ReThinkingWorks!

 ## About Me 🧑🏻‍💻
 * 🎓 Technical in Systems Development and Graduated in Analysis and Systems Development.